logzio/logz-docs/_source/logzio_collections/_log-sources/aws/elastic-load-balancing.md

 When you set Logz.io to fetch Elastic Load Balancing logs, Logz.io will periodically read logs from the configured S3 bucket.
 Elastic Load Balancing logs are useful for application usage intelligence and monitoring.

+**You'll need**:
-**You'll need:** `s3:ListBucket` and `s3:GetObject` [permissions](https://support.logz.io/hc/en-us/articles/209486129-Troubleshooting-AWS-IAM-Configuration-for-retrieving-logs-from-a-S3-Bucket) for the required S3 bucket (one bucket per region)
+`s3:ListBucket` and `s3:GetObject` [permissions](https://support.logz.io/hc/en-us/articles/209486129-Troubleshooting-AWS-IAM-Configuration-for-retrieving-logs-from-a-S3-Bucket) for the required S3 bucket (one bucket per region)

 ###### Configuration